Databento job applicant FAQ

 • Ability to conduct research and acquire relevant domain knowledge within a limited timeframe.

-Yes.
-Keep in mind that all companies use an ATS (applicant tracking system), and that our ATS may automatically flag a candidate as spam if they apply to too many jobs at once or at too high of a frequency.
+Yes, absolutely.
+Keep in mind that all companies use an ATS (applicant tracking system), and that our ATS may automatically flag a candidate as spam if they apply to too many jobs at once or too frequently.

-We recommend re-applying 6-12 months later, or if a relevant position opens up.
+We recommend reapplying 6-12 months down the road, or when a more relevant position opens up.

-By submitting an application, you agree to abide by the terms of our ATS.
-Your data will only be used in the hiring process and will NOT be sold or abused.
+By submitting an application, you agree to abide by our privacy policy.
+Your data will be used only in the hiring process and will NOT be sold or misused.
 For legal reasons, we are usually required to retain a record of your application.

 If you care deeply about privacy, then we recommend the following:

-• Only submit applications directly on the company's website.
-Never submit applications via third-party vendors like Indeed or Google Careers.
+• Submit applications only on the company's website.
+Do not submit applications via third-party vendors like Indeed or Monster.

-• Only put information that you're willing to share to the public on your resume.
+• Only put information that you're willing to share with the public on your resume.

-Recently, we've seen an increase in phishing scams, impersonating companies of all sizes.
-The scammer will send someone an email offering a job interview, and will request that you purchase a company laptop, bitcoin, giftcards, or something else from a phishing link.
+Recently, there has been an uptick in scammers impersonating companies of all sizes.
+The scammer will send you an interview email and request that you purchase a company laptop, bitcoin, gift cards, or something else from a phishing link.

 Databento is not responsible for a candidate's actions or consequences affiliated with scammers and phishers.
-Please exercise extreme caution when sharing your information with anyone.
+Please exercise extreme caution.